tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  The widget icon, the weather description and the current temperature refer to the weather forecast that can be expected until the next full hour.
 The low and high temperatures refer to the values that can be expected to occur from now to midnight.

+ *What do the symbols in the main app mean?*

  Symbols used:

  ![symbol #1](app/src/main/res/mipmap-mdpi/symbol_precipitation.png) precipitation